ljz0/ljz0.github.io/index.md

 ### [On the Effi­ciency of Finely Strat­i­fied Exper­i­ments](https://arxiv.org/pdf/2307.15181.pdf) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)

 > We study the efficient estimation of a large class of treatment effect parameters that arise in the analysis of experiments.

-### [Proximal Causal Inference for Synthetic Control with Surrogates](https://arxiv.org/pdf/2308.09527.pdf) (with Eric J. Tchetgen Tchetgen and Carlos Varjão)

-> The synthetic control method faces challenges in accurately predicting post-intervention potential outcome had, contrary to fact, the treatment been withheld, when the pre-intervention period is short or the post-intervention period is long.
-To address these issues, we propose a novel method that leverages post-intervention information, specifically time-varying correlates of the causal effect called "surrogates", within the synthetic control framework.